 Phase I: The Emergency Services Pavilion with a goal of $15 million.
 The campaign began in 2003 fully funding the new Emergency Department which opened in 2005.

-Phase II: The Heart Center and Cardiovascular Surgery Program with a goal of $15 million.
-Following an affiliation with Duke Health, what is now the Welsh Heart Center was fully funded and opened in late 2006.
+Phase II: The Heart Center and Cardiovascular Surgery Program with a goal of $15 million -- now the Welsh Heart Center -- was fully funded and opened in late 2006.

 Phase III: The Post Anesthesia Care and Surgical Intensive Care Units with a combined goal of $15 million.
 Fully funded by philanthropy, these units opened in 2013 as the Waxlax Recovery Room and Sheridan Intensive Care Unit, respectively.